morefigs/traceprint/README.md

     pip install printhack

-## Example
+## Usage

-Simply add the following code to your script to hack your `print` statement:
+Simply add the following code to your script to enhance your `print` statement:

     from printhack import link
     link()